Have the freshest free hiking tips sent to you each month!

 For more glove options, read this.

-And some hikers swear by hiking umbrellas to keep their upper body even drier.
+And some hikers swear by hiking umbrellas to keep their upper body even drier, with or without covering hands with gloves.

 A few words about waterproofing your pack are in order.